gschmutz/bigdata-spark-workshop/03-object-storage/README.md

  8702870 of 8702870   100% in    0s    66.63 MB/s  done
 ```

-The file has been upload, which you can again check using the Minio browser.
+The file has been upload, which you can again check using the MinIO browser.

-The Minio browser also allows you to get a sharable link for this object.
+The MinIO browser also allows you to get a sharable link for this object.
 Click on the **Share** action in the menu to the right of the object:

 ![Alt Image Text](./images/minio-share-link.png "Minio list objects")